 If you’re still not sure if you have Economy 7 then call your energy supplier and check.

-The cost of your energy bill will be dependent on the amount of electricity you use.
-If you have an Economy 7 meter you'll pay 2 different rates.
+The cost of your energy bill depends on the amount of electricity you use.
+If you have an Economy 7 meter you pay 2 different rates.

-If you're able to use the cheaper rate for the majority of your usage - such as for running the dishwasher and washing machine - it may work out cheaper than a standard energy tariff.
+If you can use the cheaper rate for tasks like running the dishwasher and washing machine, it may work out cheaper than a standard energy tariff.

-Economy 7 will work best for you if you’re heating electric storage heaters or a hot water tank during the cheaper hours at night.
+Economy 7 works best for you if you’re heating electric storage heaters or a hot water tank during the cheaper hours at night.
 You can then use that heat during the following day.

 Economy 7 can work really well for shift-workers or people who work nights.

-If your lifestyle involves wanting a warm house of an evening then it may be less useful.
+If you want a warm house in the evening then it may be less useful.
 This is because by the evening your heating and hot water should be reaching its coldest point – just before the heating process starts again the following night.

 To take most advantage of Economy 7 you need to be organised with your electricity use.
 As the daytime rate is so much higher, if you don’t strictly limit your daytime usage then you could end up paying more in the long run.